Graham H. Walker

 He is the author of the books, Moral Foundations of Constitutional Thought and The Ethics of F.A.
 Hayek, plus numerous papers and articles in such publications as Public Discourse, The Resurgent, Nomos, and the Cardozo Journal of International and Comparative Law for which he was also Guest Editor.

-Dr. Walker is a member of the board of directors for the Institute on Religion and Democracy, and he has been on the board of trustees of Uganda Christian University Partners, Trinity Christian School (Fairfax, VA), and Houghton College.
+Dr. Walker is a member of the board of directors for the Institute on Religion and Democracy and the C.S.
+Lewis Society of California, and he has been on the board of trustees of Uganda Christian University Partners, Trinity Christian School (Fairfax, VA), and Houghton College.
 He has also been a Pew Charitable Trusts Research Fellow and Rotary Foundation Graduate Fellow, member of the Philadelphia Society and American Political Science Association (APSA), and he is the recipient of the APSAs Corwin Award (national best dissertation in Public Law) and Templeton Honor Rolls for Education in a Free Society.